cncf/wg-serverless/workflow/spec/spec.md

 #### <a name="error-data-filter"></a> State information filtering - Using multiple filters

-As [Event states](#Event-State) can take advantage of all defined filters, it is probably the best way to show how we can combine them all to filter state data.
+As [Event states](#Event-State) can take advantage of all defined data filters, it is probably the best way to show how we can combine them all to filter state data.

 Let's say we have a workflow which consumes events defining a customer arrival (to your store for example),